 - promotion of social welfare by organizations designed to accomplish any of the above purposes, or (i) to lessen neighborhood tensions; (ii) to eliminate prejudice and discrimination; (iii) to defend human and civil rights secured by law; or (iv) to combat community deterioration and juvenile delinquency.

-Similarly, the other seven potential bases for 501(c)(3) status also have specific meaning under the law that can cause problems for the unsuspecting applicant.
+Similarly, the other seven potential rationales for 501(c)(3) status each have specific meaning under the law that can cause problems for the unsuspecting applicant.
 If a proposed activity is novel, it makes sense to do some research to ensure that it will qualify under one or more of the eight tax-exempt purposes ennumerated in Code Section 501(c)(3).

 In addition to stating a tax-exempt purpose, to qualify for tax-exempt status, the organization must benefit a sufficiently large and indefinite charitable class.
 This is why the fund for a specific fallen officer or patient does not qualify for tax-exempt status.
 The rule of thumb is that charity ends where certainty begins.